OIPonomarenko/claude-map/README.md

 2. Navigate to Settings → Secrets and variables → Actions
 3. Click "New repository secret"
 4. Add the secret name and value

+### Workflow Status

+You can view the status of all workflows in the Actions tab of your repository.
+Each workflow will show:
+- ✅ Green checkmark if all checks pass
+- ❌ Red X if any check fails
+- 🟡 Yellow circle if the workflow is running

 ## Learn More